AliMiraftab/langchain/README.md

-# langchain
+# LangChain for LLM Application Development

-Local library to work with LangChain APIs
+Handy repo for LangChain APIs and applications